nikneym/sukha-jukebox/README.md

 # sukha-jukebox
-a jukebox that is entagrated to Spotify API to play the music desired by the customers
+a jukebox that is integrated to Spotify API to play the music desired by the customers [MOVED TO HEROKU]